FDINet: Protecting against DNN Model Extraction via Feature Distortion Index: Preliminaries

-In real-world scenarios, the adversary is typically restricted from accessing the inner operations of cloud-based models, including private training data, model architecture, and model parameters.
+\textbf{Adversary’s objective.} In real-world scenarios, the adversary is typically restricted from accessing the inner operations of cloud-based models, including private training data, model architecture, and model parameters.
 However, the adversary can still engage with the black-box model through the submission of queries and the retrieval of prediction probabilities via the publicly accessible API interface.
+Without loss of generality, the adversary randomly selects samples from an unlabeled query set, submits these samples to the MLaaS platform to obtain predictions, and thereby acquires a labeled substitute set.
+Finally, the adversary uses this labeled substitute set to train their own substitute model.
+Therefore, the objective of adversary can be summarized as: